How Does a Library Start Using OCLC Z39.50 Cataloging?

 - The client returns the OCLC record control number to the OCLC server.

 - The server receives the OCLC record control number, matches it to the submitting library's authorization, then adds the library's symbol to the master record in WorldCat or deletes the library's symbol from the master record in WorldCat.
 OCLC archives a copy of the master record for the library.

-If the library has decided to use the batchloading option for returning holdings information to OCLC, the library sends a tape or file to OCLC at a later time.
+If the library has decided to use data sync for returning local holdings information to OCLC, see Upload files with FTP.